 All wastewater from our kitchens, guest bedrooms and staff houses is run into our sewage systems and biologically treated as it runs through natural sand filters.
 The water outlets are tested regularly.
 In this way we can be sure that we are not introducing harmful toxins into the protected environments in which we operate.

 All of the waste we produce is recycled, re-used or disposed of responsibly.
 In order to reduce waste, we avoid the purchase of glass bottled and tin canned goods where possible and we offer our guests refillable steel water bottles in place of plastic water bottles.

-Organic waste is composted for use in our vegetable gardens and any non-degradable waste is separated and burnt or transported to Lusaka and Lilongwe for responsible disposal.
+Any non-degradable waste is separated and burnt or transported to Lusaka and Lilongwe for responsible disposal.
 All of our rubbish pits are covered to prevent littering of the environment and to protect wildlife.

 Robin Pope Safaris undertakes many activities, and supports a diversity of projects, that contribute to the conservation and protection of wildlife.
 We also ensure that wildlife and their habitats are not disturbed by our operations.
 This includes not building camps on wildlife migratory routes or in habitats that would impair the survival of wildlife.
 We have also set aside land for wildlife and our staff, several of whom are Honorary Wildlife Rangers, conduct de-snaring and anti-poaching patrols to protect these areas for wildlife.